inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 This might just be the original example of bias that we, developers, just can't seem to overcome when creating software.

-This mindset **confines us and the software** we are able to produce to the **teeny-tiny space that we occupy in this world right now**, to our own, physically limited set of experiences and skills, to the few solutions we remember the moment we write a bit of code.
+**We trust ourselves excessively.** And this mindset **confines us (and the software** we produce) to the **teeny-tiny space that we happen to occupy at this particular point in time**.
+When we are the great (and only) judge, our code is physically limited to the set of experiences and skills we have, to the few solutions we remember the moment we write that bit of code.

+We are not infallible. **We are not mathematical.** We make just as many mental shortcuts as anybody else.
+We fall pray to cognitive biases just the same as everybody else does.

 The word "bias" has become synonymous with movements for inclusion of people, but cognitive biases are a far bigger topic than just being about people exclusion.